 [ + - ] DATA STORY: Voters See Public Education Headed In The Wrong Direction

-Murmuration leads a project we call the Message Collaborative, which is working to craft new ways to talk about education so that the issue is elevated in the political discussion, and education champions are more effective when engaging and activating voters.
+Murmuration leads a project called the Message Collaborative, which is working to craft new ways to talk about education so that the issue is elevated in national and local discussions, and education champions are more effective when engaging and activating their communities.

 [ + - ] DATA STORY: How Important Is Education To Voters?

-Murmuration currently works with nearly 50 campaign partners across the U.S. Last cycle, we supported our partners in more than 70 races across 12 states.
+Murmuration currently works with over 50 campaign partners across the U.S. Last cycle, we supported our partners, many of whom engage in robust GOTV and voter registration efforts, in more than 70 races across 12 states.
 In 2020, Murmuration partners participated in 240+ different races across the country — including ballot initiatives, state legislative, and school board contests.